tbonelaforge/queens/README.md

 EXAMPLE OUTPUT:
 ```
-About to print all the valid positions for 4 queens on a 4 by 4 board.
+Printing all the valid positions for 4 queens on a 4 by 4 board.
 -----------------
 |   | * |   |   |
 -----------------